 The first stage of reflow soldering is applying the solder paste and the components on the bare PCB.
-After that, a pick-and-place machine accurately picks and places all the details on the board’s required parts.
-After that, the board goes through some preheat to bring the board to the required temperature.
+A pick-and-place machine accurately picks and places all the details on the board’s required parts.
+The board goes through some preheat to bring the board to the required temperature.

 2.1.2 Introduction to the recirculation zone